calinvlad/AirTouch/README.md

 ### SERVER
 # Run
+$ npm install
-$ npm install // Server is on port :8081
+$ node server.js || nodemon // Server is on port :8081
 ## Connect to the Db from server/db/config/config.json // It will run in development mode

 ## to populate the DB